amirullo/list_editor/README.md

 ## Roles

 ### Global roles
-- CLIENT - only he can change (WORKER can't change) description of the list and can change price of the item.
+- CLIENT - only he can change (WORKER can't change) the price of an item.
-- WORKER - only he can change (CLIENT can't change) quantity of the item.
+- WORKER - only he can change (CLIENT can't change) the quantity of an item.

 ### List roles (Global role restrictions override List role privileges)
 - CREATOR - who created the list. only he can delete the list. he has full access to the list and corresponding items to the list, until he has restrictions on Global role level.
-- USER - additional users that can read everything in the list and corresponding items to the list, and modify some parts of the list: add or modify items, until he has restrictions on Global role level.
+- USER - additional users that can read everything in the list and corresponding items to the list, and can modify the list and its items, until he has restrictions on Global role level.

 ### Examples:
 - CREATOR + CLIENT: Can do everything including change price, but NOT quantity
 - CREATOR + WORKER: Can do everything including change quantity, but NOT price
-- USER + CLIENT: Can modify items including price, but NOT quantity
+- USER + CLIENT: Can modify the list and its items, including price, but NOT quantity
-- USER + WORKER: Can modify items including quantity, but NOT price
+- USER + WORKER: Can modify the list and its items, including quantity, but NOT price